 - Protection from direct sunlight and rain.

 Storing yam at low temperatures that is cool regions help to reduce the respiration rates.
 It also helps to preserve the yam longer.
 However, when the temperature is too low, it could cause damage to the yam.
 The excess cold could cause a breakdown of internal tissues of the yam and then increase loss of water.
 This would then speed up the yam’s susceptibility to decay.
 When yams are stored in cold places, the symptoms are not immediately obvious until you move them to warmer temperatures.

 After purchasing the product, that is yam in the market.
 People still complain of not being able to preserve it for too long.
 A sure method to keep yam safe is the freezing method with this cheap Used Stainless Steel Three Door Commercial Freezer online store.
-With this method, you must always have a steady electricity/power supply at home.
+According to the steel service center with this method, you must always have a steady electricity/power supply at home.
 If power cuts off, even for a short while, the yam would start to defrost and ruin its texture.